Before you can apply to the Technical University, you must be selected by your home university and nominated via our e-nomination system.

 Formal requirements for application (terms and conditions, documents, deadlines, course catalog, language skills and contacts within the relevant TUM school or department): Erasmus, TUMexchange, Departmental Partnerships, other programs.

-After you are nominated by your home university, you can apply for an exchange stay via TUM International Center.
-The International Center coordinates all applications and forwards them after the deadline to the respective TUM departments, like TUM Department of Electrical and Computer Engineering.
+After you are nominated by your home university, you can apply for an exchange stay via TUM Global & Alumni Office.
+The Global & Alumni Office coordinates all applications and forwards them after the deadline to the respective TUM departments, like TUM Department of Electrical and Computer Engineering.

-We will review your application and thereafter TUM International Center will send you more details on how to enroll at TUM.
+We will review your application and thereafter TUM Global & Alumni Office will send you more details on how to enroll at TUM.
 Note that this process typically takes 5-6 weeks after the respective application deadline (May 15 for winter semester or October 31 for summer semester).

 Erasmus+ exchange is open to students currently enrolled at one of TUM Department of Electrical and Computer Engineering partner universities in Europe.
 As an Erasmus exchange student, you will spend one or two semesters studying at TUM Department of Electrical and Computer Engineering and receive a scholarship to help fund your studies.
 You then transfer the credits earned at TUM back to your home university and complete your degree there.
 Your home university can also provide you with information on the Erasmus+ scholarship.